Why Sunlight and Car Glare Overwhelm Me on Morning Runs (Autism Sensory Overload)

 From the outside, it clearly looks like I'm just tired or pushing myself too much.
 I already have a relatively easy pace I stick to — low aerobic — so the run itself doesn't drain me anywhere near as much as the light sensitivity and constant car navigation does.

 Inside, I feel my body getting heavier.
 My pace eventually starts slowing down.
 I feel more hypervigilant to looking for hazards on the ground so I don't trip, and looking for cars constantly even when I'm walking on the sidewalk.
 It easily overtakes the exhaustion my runs ever could because my brain never truly gets to be in a flow state and just relax and enjoy itself rather than scanning my surroundings constantly.
+Physically, more than manageable.
+Mentally, just barely.

 The 1–3 Hours in Bed Afterward

-I go in my room, take my jacket and gloves off, and just spend hours in my bed doing absolutely nothing.
+After I'm all done, I go in my room, take my jacket and gloves off, and just spend hours in my bed doing absolutely nothing.
 Often 1–3 hours if the light sensitivity and car navigation hit me especially hard.
 Most of the time after my run, or the very next day, I'm having painful headaches.
 I just wanna lie down and not engage in anything.

 It gets me upset sometimes since I clearly intend to work on something I care about.
 But I'm clearly aware that this environment isn't suitable for me, so I deserve to be able to work on things that don't exhaust me completely.

 I've accepted that my current environment is completely unsuitable for running outside.
 I work out inside the majority of the time, and I don't feel bad about it at all.
+The only time I do run outside is at around 5am or so when I know my run will be concluded before the sunrise starts, or in the evening when it mostly settled, but to align with my sleep circadium rhythm I vastly prefer the former majority of the time.

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.